CATARACT

 The term cataract is used to describe a natural lens which has turned cloudy, usually as part of the natural aging process.
 Cataracts are not a growth, a film, or a type of cancer.
 Light cannot pass through a cataract easily, so the retina only receives blurred and distorted images.
 The retina is then unable to send clear signals to the brain, and vision is gradually impaired.
 If cataracts are not removed, blindness can eventually result.

 Cataracts develop for a number of reasons, but the most common cause is aging.
 Age-related cataracts develop as a result of natural changes within the lens.
 In other cases, an injury or blow to the eye may cause a traumatic cataract.
 Some cataracts may also result from the use of certain drugs, exposure to harmful chemicals or excessive amounts of ultraviolet radiation, or some diseases.
+In addition, a small number of babies are born with congenital cataracts as a result of unusual prenatal factors.
+Very infrequently, cataracts can develop during childhood.
+Fortunately, almost all cataracts can be successfully removed and vision restored through modern microsurgery. |

 More Facts about Cataract